Types of Retirement Plans

 Tax Tips — Who to Name as Beneficiaries of an IRA Account

 Some taxpayers must decide whether to designate a surviving spouse, children, or a living trust as a beneficiary of an IRA account.
 Beneficiaries can either receive the income over the allotted time or receive it as a one lump distribution.
-Receiving it over time defers taxes the most, which is often referred to as a stretchout.
+Receiving it over time defers taxes the most, often called a stretchout.
 Generally, there are more tax deferral options if a surviving spouse is named as a beneficiary rather than a living trust, since the surviving spouse can roll over the IRA assets into her own IRA account, thereby stretching out the deferral period.
 The children can be named as contingent beneficiaries.
 Each child beneficiary could take a distribution based on their own life expectancy, but if a trust is a contingent beneficiary, then the distributions to each child must be based on the life expectancy of the oldest child.

 Tax Tip — Tax-Free Distributions to Charitable Organizations

-For 2012 - 2013, IRA owners who have reached 70½ are permitted to donate up to $100,000 from their IRAs to charitable organizations, thereby eliminating the tax on the distribution, but which, nonetheless, still counts toward the required minimum distribution.
+IRA owners who have reached 70½ are permitted to donate up to $100,000 from their IRAs to charitable organizations, thereby eliminating the tax on the distribution, but which, nonetheless, still counts toward the required minimum distribution.

 Payroll Deduction IRA

 Some employees have trouble saving for their retirement, so federal law allows an employer to set up a payroll deduction IRA with a financial institution and offer the option to its employees, where the employer will deduct specified amounts from the payroll of employees who have chosen this option.
 The employees can choose between a traditional IRA or a Roth IRA, and they can terminate the payroll deductions at any time.
-Any costs or limitations on the employee's ability to transfer contributions to another IRA provider must be disclosed before the employee's participation.
+Any costs or limits on the employee's ability to transfer contributions to another IRA provider must be disclosed before the employee's participation.
 Employees should be notified that they can contribute to any IRA outside of the payroll deduction program and that there is no benefit to the deduction other than convenience.

 The employer can choose the IRA providers and can decide to use only one or more.
 There are no contributions from the employer and the program will not be treated as an employer retirement plan that requires reporting to the IRS and fiduciary responsibilities, as long as the employer involvement is minimal.
 An employer cannot seek special terms from the IRA provider or influence either the investments provided or the investments that are made.
 Additionally, the employer cannot seek any compensation from the IRA provider other than reimbursement for the actual cost of forwarding the payroll deductions.
 The employer's only involvement is to collect employee contributions, then forwarding them to the IRA provider.